What is an assumable mortgage and how does it work?

 Share:

-Prospective home buyers can finance a new house purchase in a number of ways.
-With so many mortgage possibilities to choose from, selecting the right loan program can be tricky, though.
+There are many ways for prospective home buyers to finance a new house purchase.
+With so many mortgage possibilities to choose from, it can be tricky to select the right loan program.

-This will be the case if interest rates have risen since the seller purchased the home and the seller signed up for a fixed-rate mortgage.
+This will be the case if the seller signed up for a fixed-rate mortgage and interest rates have risen since the seller purchased the home.

 See What You Qualify For